 Investment decisions made in a rush are rarely good ones, and you shouldn’t let short-term market movements dictate long-term plans.
-For more information about how to manage your investments during periods of heightened volatility, read our quick guide.
+For more information about how to manage your investments during periods of heightened volatility.

 When looking at your pension statement, it’s important to understand what type of pension you have.